MicrosoftDocs/minecraft-creator/creator/ScriptAPI/GameTest/Helper.md

 assertEntityPresentInArea(entityIdentifier: string): void
 `

-Tests that a particular entity is present within the GameTest area.
-If not, an error is thrown.
+Tests that an entity of a specified type is present within the GameTest area.
+If not, an exception is thrown.
 #### Arguments
 | Param | Type | Description |
 | :--- | :--- | :---: |